arduino/docs-content/content/hardware/01.mkr/02.shields/mkr-eth-shield/tutorials/mkr-eth-shield-user-manual/content.md

   - web-editor
 ---

-This user manual provides a comprehensive overview of the MKR Zero board, highlighting its hardware and software elements.
-With it, you will learn how to set up, configure, and use all the main features of a MKR Zero board.
+This user manual provides a comprehensive overview of the MKR ETH Shield, highlighting its hardware and software elements.
+With it, you will learn how to set up, configure, and use all the main features of a MKR ETH Shield.

 ![ ](assets/hero-banner.png)